brson/basic-http-server/README.md

 - Listing directories when no "index.html" file is found.

-- Serving common source code types and files as "text/plain" so they are rendered in the browser.
+- Serving common source code files as "text/plain" so they are rendered in the browser.

 This makes `basic-http-server` useful for the following scenarios: